 - Second divestiture period: if the parties fail to divest in the first divestiture period, the CCI may direct the parties to divest alternative divestment products in a second divestiture period.
-This will be overseen by a divestment agency who will have the sole authority to sell at no minimum price.
+This will be overseen by a divestment agency, which will have the sole authority to sell at no minimum price.

 - Duties and obligations of parties: the parties are generally required to cooperate with the monitoring agency and, if applicable, the divestment agency.
 The CCI may also request information from the parties reasonably necessary for the effective implementation of the order.

-- Removal of difficulty/review clause.
-The CCI may, of its own motion, or based on a reasoned application filed by the parties, pass such order or directions as it feels fit, to address any unforeseen circumstances or difficulties in implementing the order.
+- Removal of difficulty or review clause: The CCI may, of its own motion, or based on a reasoned application filed by the parties, pass an order or directions as it feels fit to address any unforeseen circumstances or difficulties in implementing the order.